 Focusing on the research that emerged from Samaha's initial journey, this volume enquires into how we represent historical events through digital means, especially if those events concern untimely disappearances and ghostly returns.
 Can the digital as a conduit negotiate the ephemerality or ghostliness of present-day forms of transmigration?
-And what happens when the commodified context of a smartphone and the commodity value attached to images is deconstructed, leaving us with an object of commemoration that bespeaks not only of an absence of images but the perennial ineffectiveness of digital technologies in the face of profound loss?
+What happens when we are left with an object of commemoration that speaks not only of an absence of images but the perennial ineffectiveness of digital technologies in the face of profound loss?

 Paperback$20.00 T ISBN: 9783956795756 160 pp. | 4.75 in x 7 in 30 color illus., 40 b&w illus.

 Not for sale in Europe or the UK.